downloadplanet/downloadplanet/ks-csvreader-component-300010791.md

+# KS CSV-Reader Component
-# KS CSV-Reader Component<br />KS CSV-Reader Control enables you to read CSV-Table data from Comma-Seperated-Values files.
+KS CSV-Reader Control enables you to read CSV-Table data from Comma-Seperated-Values files.
 CSV files are written by database application and are a widly used standard for data exchange between applications.
 Most database applications support CSV export.
 Main advantages of using KS CSV-Reader are
 No other dependencies to other database libraries as MS-ADO/MS-Jet, etc.